MrPrimate/ddb-adventure-muncher/docs/guide.md

 The Adventure Muncher can integrate the adventures/books you own on D&D Beyond into Foundry Virtual Table Top.

+## YouTube Guide

+You can view a [YouTube walk through](https://www.youtube.com/watch?v=OMaJHLQORWo&feature=youtu.be) or follow the instructions below.

 ## Install

 There are two parts to install to get munching.
 This guide assumes you're using Adventure Muncher 0.4.0+ and DDB Importer 2.4.0+.